Nhonhô Magalhães: Lineage

 Carlos Leôncio de Magalhães married Ernestina Reis de Magalhães (Rio de Janeiro, 1876 – São Paulo, 1968), the daughter of José Monteiro Reis and Adelaide Monteiro Palha, from Rio de Janeiro.
 They had eight children: Maria José (who died before she was one year old), Carlos (1903 – 1985), Oswaldo (19?? – 1974), Ernestina (1908–2000), Maria Cecilia (1911–1999), Paulo (1913 – 1996), Adelaide (1917) and José Carlos (1921–2002).
 Carlos Reis de Magalhães, Oswaldo Reis de Magalhães, Paulo Reis de Magalhães and José Carlos Reis de Magalhães were the managers of the Itaquerê Company, which had been founded by Nhonhô Magalhães and concentrated the majority of his estates.
 Beyond this occupation, Paulo Magalhães was the president of several national and multinational companies, such as Alpargatas, Philips and Rhodia (company) and José Carlos de Magalhães became a Brazilian ornithologist, whose researches were made at the Barreiro Rico Farm.

 Carlos married Marieta Lion and had two daughters.
-Oswaldo married Jandira Rondon and didn't have any child.
+Oswaldo married Jandira Rondon and didn't have any children.
 Paulo married Marina Bastos and had five children.
 Ernestina married Roberto de Paiva Meira and had two children.
 Maria Cecilia married Antonio Ângelo Maria Duprat, viscount of Duprat, and had three children.
 Adelaide married Nestor Sacramento Rocha and had two daughters.
 José Carlos married Cecília Alves and had five children.

 In spite of being tightly connected to the countryside, Carlos Leôncio de Magalhães bought a house in the early 1910s, located in Higienópolis (a wealthy neighborhood in São Paulo central area) and moved in with all his family.
 A few years later he decided to build a new house in the same avenue, but he died in 1931, before seeing the achievement of his last project.
 He was 56 years old when died of cancer.